Cannabinoid hyperemesis syndrome: Treatment

-Symptomatic relief is noted with exposure to hot water (greater than 41°C, 106°F), which is mediated by TRPV–the capsaicin receptor.
-Assessing for dehydration due to vomiting and hot showers is important as it can lead to acute kidney failure, and this is easily treated with IV fluids.
+Symptomatic relief is noted with exposure to hot water (greater than 41°C, 106°F), which is mediated by TRPV – the capsaicin receptor.
+Assessing for dehydration (due to vomiting and hot showers) is important as it can lead to acute kidney failure, and this is easily treated with IV fluids.
 If dehydration is severe, hospitalization may be required.
 Based on the mechanism of the effect, some clinicians have used topical capsaicin cream applied to the periumbilical area in the treatment of acute CHS.
-The use of capsaicin as first-line treatment for CHS has been well tolerated, though the evidence for efficacy is limited.
+The use of capsaicin as first-line treatment for CHS has been well tolerated, though the evidence for its effectiveness is limited.
 The use of hot water showers in the emergency department setting has been advocated in situations where topical capsaicin cream is unavailable, though the same precautions to hot water use (dehydration, burn injury) are required.
+While the relationship between CHS and relief with hot water is widely documented, it is not the experience of all individuals with this condition.

-The use of antipsychotics, such as haloperidol and olanzapine, have provided complete relief of symptoms in case-reports.
+The use of antipsychotics, such as haloperidol and olanzapine, have provided partial relief of symptoms in case-reports.
 The evidence for the use of benzodiazepines, such as lorazepam, has shown mixed results.
 Other drug treatments that have been tried, with unclear efficacy, include neurokinin-1 receptor antagonists, first-generation antihistamines (e.g. diphenhydramine), 5-HT3 receptor antagonists (e.g. ondansetron), and non-antipsychotic antidopaminergics (e.g. metoclopramide).

 Acetaminophen has shown some benefit in case reports for alleviating headaches associated with CHS.
 Opioids can provide some relief of abdominal pain, but their use is discouraged due to the risk of worsening nausea and vomiting.